omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 #### Creating an AWS Account

 To access any web service AWS offers, you must first create an AWS account at http://aws.amazon.com.
-An AWS account is simply an Amazon.com account that is enabled to use AWS products; you can use an existing Amazon.com account login and password when creating the AWS account. ([source](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html))
-If you already have one, just log in to the [AWS Management Console](https://console.aws.amazon.com) with it, and ignore the rest of this section.
-Otherwise, follow the instructions here: [AWS registration](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)
+If you already have one, just log in to the [AWS Management Console](https://console.aws.amazon.com) with it; otherwise, follow the instructions here: [AWS registration](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).

+During registration, you will have to enter your credit card number.
+Amazon will charge it with a small amount ($1) to verify it.

 #### Creating the Access Policy